Alcohol’s harm to others as a research perspective – opportunities and challenges

 Another key-issue that was raised over the course of the conference was tolerance of harm.

-- Harm may be tolerated differently in different countries and cultures, but tolerance may vary within countries depending on life-circumstances, age, place of residence and so forth.
-We need more information on how people actually define harm, says project manager Nina Karlsson from the Nordic Centre for Welfare and Social Issues.
+– Harm may be tolerated differently in different countries and cultures, but tolerance may vary within countries depending on life-circumstances, age, place of residence and so forth.
+We need more information on how people actually define harm, says project manager Nina Karlsson from the Nordic Welfare Centre.

 On a policy level, the harm from others drinking perspective potentially has implications on a broad spectrum of public health, ranging from availability of alcohol to child protection services and the work life.